helidon-io/helidon/DEV-GUIDELINES.md

     5. Do not rely on java module system (JPMS/Jigsaw) to enforce visibility
     6. If a set of classes seems to require a separate package, it is a good candidate for a separate module
         1. Example: _there could be a package for each "abac" module in "abac" security provider.
-Even though these modules are mostly very small, these were extract to standalone modules, not to break the rule of flat package structure.
+Even though these modules are mostly very small, these were extracted to standalone modules, not to break the rule of flat package structure.
 In general this helps enforce the rule of separation of concerns - if you feel you need a new package, in most cases you are putting together different concerns in a single module._
 2. Naming conventions of maven modules, maven module directories and package names are connected: